Improving Brain Tumour Care surveys share your experiences and help create change

 Your child will not experience any pain during this as they will be under anaesthetic

-What happens during surgery?
+What happens during a craniotomy?

 Our Jake animation can help you and your child understand what happens during neurosurgery.

 • the tumour is in, or near, a sensitive area of the brain and operation is likely to cause damage to this area.
-E.g. the brain steam (which controls breathing), or the optic nerve (responsible for sight)
+E.g. the brain stem (which controls breathing), or the optic nerve (responsible for sight)

-• the tumour is low grade (slow growing, unlikely to spread and causing relatively minor or controllable symptoms)
+• the tumour is low grade (slow growing, unlikely to spread) and causing relatively minor or controllable symptoms

-• the risk of a major operation to remove the tumour is more likely to cuase harm to the brain than not doing anything.
-This is called ‘watch and wait’.
+• the risk of a major operation to remove the tumour is more likely to cause harm to the brain than not doing anything.

 More information